 - You realize opponent is better and will win ultimately

 The list goes on.
-However just see, all the items in this list are related but different.
-Being comfortable at one doesn’t prepare you for the other.
-E.g. if you’re fine with getting hit by the opponent, you might not be ready to fight when injured, though, and so on.
+However see, all the items in this list are related but different.
+Being comfortable with one doesn’t prepare you for the other.
+E.g., if you’re okay with getting hit by the opponent, you might not be ready to fight when injured, though, and so on.

 How to conquer the fear of fighting